FOCUS AND SCOPE

 - Statements and conclusions that do not meet the requirements are not supported by data and findings from this study

-- It is not in accordance with the objectives and scope of the journal
+- It is not by the objectives and scope of the journal

 - Accepted for publication.
-Scripts make new contributions using reliable data, methodologies and references.
-The analysis points are clearly presented.
-There are clear links from research questions to discussion of results.
+Scripts make new contributions using reliable data, methodologies, and references.
+The analysis points are presented.
+There are clear links from research questions to the discussion of results.
 Manuscripts must be published.

 - Minor revisions.
 Manuscripts can be published with minor changes as expected by reviewers.
 No further review is needed.
 The following are examples of reasons for minor revisions: